Sakif-Hridoy/Sakif-Hridoy/README.md

 🌟 **Front-end Web Developer & Digital Marketing Expert**

 Welcome to my GitHub!
-I specialize in **React, Redux, Next.js, and Tailwind CSS**.
+I specialize in **HTML5, CSS3, Grid and Flexbox, Responsive Design, Tailwind CSS, Bootstrap, React**.
 I also have beginner-level knowledge in **WordPress** and am continuously expanding my skills in **PHP, Python, Node.js, and MongoDB**.

 I'm passionate about **tech innovation** and love creating optimized, user-friendly web applications.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sakif-hridoy) and check out my **portfolio of projects below!**